xtimmy86x/ha-s7plc/docs/advanced-features.md

 Both features use the same underlying pulse mechanism, but differ in how they present themselves in the UI and whether they read state feedback.

 ---
+## Per-entity availability address

+Each entity may optionally define an `availability_address`.

+When configured, the entity is available only when:
+- the PLC connection is active,
+- the primary PLC value can be read,
+- the value at `availability_address` evaluates to true.

+This is useful when the PLC proxies values from another device, such as a Modbus slave.
+The PLC can remain reachable while the downstream device is offline.

+Example:

+Sensor address:

+`DB100,R4`

+Availability address:

+`DB100,X0.0`

+If `DB100,X0.0` is false, the entity is marked unavailable.
 ## Entity Sync

 Entity Sync provides a powerful way to send data from Home Assistant to your PLC by monitoring any entity and automatically writing its state to a configured PLC address whenever it changes.